OGSegu/MassTwitch/README.md

 # Mass[Twitch](https://twitch.tv)

-This tool allows you to manipulate with huge amount of accounts.
+This library allows you to manipulate with huge amount of accounts.

 # Requirements